PierreDuBois/DreamTeamTelecoms/README.md

 DreamTeamTelecoms
 =================
-- we have to have more terminal.printlns in server for when registration of nodes are received and when heartbeats are received
+- we have to have more terminal.printlns in server for when registration of nodes are received and when heartbeats are received - Kmla wants to do this.

-- we have to comment code and make it pretty
+- we have to comment each of our own code and make it pretty

 - we have to account for the name not being found